davidmreed/ktema-org-zola/code.md

 My primary projects are currently:

+## Baris

+[Baris](https://github.com/davidmreed/baris) is a Rust library for working with Salesforce data in async, parallelized applications.
+Baris is an early-stage project.

 ## Bibliothekai

 [Bibliothekai](https://bibliothekai.ktema.org) is an application for finding and evaluating the best translations of classical Greek and Latin texts.
 Bibliothekai currently catalogs almost a thousand translations, along with links to professional reviews and online texts where available.